Alison Pressley: Co-Chair

 Hugh Aldersey-Williams is a writer and curator with interests ranging from science to design and architecture.
 He lives with his family in North Norfolk.

 His Periodic Tales: The Curious Lives of The Elements, published by Penguin Viking in 2011, was a Radio 4 Book of the Week, and his Anatomies: The Human Body, Its Parts and the Stories They Tell was published in 2012.
-He is currently working on a biography of Sir Thomas Browne.
+His latest book is a biography of Sir Thomas Browne, which is due for publication in 2015.
+He is currently working on a book about tides.

 Victoria Manthorpe: Co-Chair

 Victoria Manthorpe is a feature writer, biographer and author covering Victorian, Edwardian and Georgian subjects with a special interest in Norfolk history and English regional writing.
 She studied History at the University of Toronto and Biography at the University of East Anglia where she was awarded an MA with Distinction in 2004.
-She is currently writing a biography of Lilias Rider Haggard.
+Her biography of Lilias Rider Haggard is due for publication in 2015.

 Amanda Hopkinson has written about a dozen non-fiction works, mainly on popular culture in Latin America and photographic bios/monographs (Julia Margaret Cameron; Manuel Alvarez Bravo; Martin Chambi; Gerti Deutsch).
 She has also translated some two dozen novels/memoirs/poetry collections from the Spanish, Portuguese and French.
 From 2004-10 she was Director of the British Centre for Literary Translation at the University of East Anglia and is now Visiting Professor at both Manchester University and City University, London.
 In 2003 she co-founded the Writers in Translation Committee for English PEN on which she remains a Board member.